A Critical Look at Targeted Instruction Selection: Disentangling What Matters (and What Doesn't): Introduction

 In this work, we bring clarity to this space through a disentangled framework that separates the two core ingredients of targeted instruction selection: (i) the representation used to encode the data and (ii) the algorithm used to select examples based on these representations.
 This disentangled view allows us to isolate the effects of each component and enables controlled comparisons across models, datasets, and budgets.
 We further show that, despite differing in algorithmic detail, many selection methods can be unified under the view of approximate distance minimization between the selected subset and the target task distributions.
 We support this perspective with new generalization bounds that characterize when distance-based selection helps---and when it doesn't. \looseness-1

 Our empirical findings are mixed but revealing.
-Gradient-based representations are the only ones whose similarity (or distance) to the query set reliably predicts performance (Section \ref{exp:distance_quantile}, Section \ref{sec:experiments:data_representation}), but even these fail to improve over zero-shot inference in some regimes (Appendix \ref{app:ablations}).
-While no single method dominates, greedy round-robin selection tends to perform best at small budgets, while optimal transport-based methods offer modest gains at larger ones (Section \ref{sec:experiments:data_representation}).
+Gradient-based representations provide the most reliable distance-to-query signal for query loss, but this signal does not consistently translate into downstream performance gains, and even the strongest methods fail to improve over zero-shot inference in some regimes (Section \ref{exp:distance_quantile}, Section \ref{sec:experiments:data_representation}, Appendix \ref{app:ablations}, Appendix \ref{app:dolci_instruct_ablations}).
+While no single method dominates, greedy round-robin selection tends to perform best at small budgets, while optimal transport-based methods offer modest gains at larger ones with Tulu V2 as the candidate pool (Section \ref{sec:experiments:data_representation}).
+However, our Dolci Instruct experiments show that these trends are candidate pool dependent and do not hold uniformly across tasks, models, and budgets (Appendix \ref{app:dolci_instruct_ablations}).
 Surprisingly, randomly sampled subsets often match or outperform many popular selection methods (TyDiQA and MMLU-Pro in Figure \ref{fig:true_metric_data_rep_llama_7b}), especially as the budget increases, highlighting the brittleness of current practice. \looseness-1

-Our work makes the following contributions: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We propose a \textbf{disentangled framework} for targeted instruction selection that isolates the effects of (i) data representations and (ii) selection algorithms, enabling controlled comparisons. \item We conduct \textbf{systematic empirical analyses} across multiple target tasks and LLMs, showing that gradient-based data representations correlate most strongly with the loss and that greedy round-robin selection performs best at low budgets, while optimal transport-based methods perform best at high budgets. \item We develop a \textbf{unified theoretical perspective} that interprets many selection algorithms as approximate distance minimization, and prove generalization bounds that explain both the benefits and limitations of this view. \end{itemize}
+Our work makes the following contributions: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We propose a \textbf{disentangled framework} for targeted instruction selection that isolates the effects of (i) data representations and (ii) selection algorithms, enabling controlled comparisons. \item We conduct \textbf{systematic empirical analyses} across multiple target tasks and LLMs, showing that gradient-based data representations provide the strongest distance-to-query signal for query loss, that greedy round-robin selection performs best at low budgets, and that optimal transport-based methods perform best at high budgets, using Tulu V2 as the candidate pool. \item We develop a \textbf{unified theoretical perspective} that interprets many selection algorithms as approximate distance minimization, and prove generalization bounds that explain both the benefits and limitations of this view. \end{itemize}